How to file a lien

 Create.
 Notarize.
 File.
 Mail.

 If the pre-lien notice letter did not result in payment of the debt owed, it is time to file a mechanic’s lien.
-(See deadlines on this schedule) You can create a Mechanic’s Lien Affidavit on texaseasylien.com.
+(See on this schedule) You can create a Mechanic’s Lien Affidavit on texaseasylien.com.
 It will need to be notarized and filed with the county records office where the property is located.
 Texas Easy Lien can do all of this electronically for you – quickly and affordably!

 We’ve made filing a mechanic's lien affidavit on a property in Texas so simple – and so fast!